chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "NEW INSTRUCTION": "WHEN modifying method signatures or parameters THEN search project and update all definitions and call sites immediately"
 }

+[2025-12-04 21:09] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "search project",
+    "MISSING STEPS": "cleanup imports",
+    "BOTTLENECK": "Helper placed in feature package reduces reuse and consistency across tests.", "PROJECT NOTE": "Place shared test utilities under fixtures to align with existing helpers.", "NEW INSTRUCTION": "WHEN multiple tests duplicate UiInterceptors for IntroduceParameterObjectDialog THEN create fixtures helper and replace per-test interceptors across files"
+}

+[2025-12-04 21:14] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "scan project, update remaining tests", "BOTTLENECK": "No project-wide search to enumerate all affected tests before refactoring.", "PROJECT NOTE": "Also refactor PyIntroduceParameterObjectIntentionTest and PyIntroduceParameterObjectNameCollisionTest to use the shared helper.", "NEW INSTRUCTION": "WHEN task involves refactoring duplicated test setup THEN run search_project to find and refactor all tests"
+}